gwijthoff/sof_talk/sof_talk.md

 My overarching research project is a cultural history of the gadget, as both a functional tool and a fictional device.

+Say something about "interaction," how it mediates between technology and technique, the hard material of the machine and cultural imaginaries.

 One of the historically specific contexts that I explore this nexus of technology and fictional thought is in the origins of American science fiction in electrical experimenter catalogs, a context no one has really looked at.

 # Mumford